 The billionaire owner of Tesla said in an interview once, “I’m basically like an introverted engineer, so it took a lot of practice and effort to be able to go up on stage and not just stammer basically… As the CEO, you have to.”

 To take it from Elon, “When something is important enough, you do it even if the odds are not in your favor.”
 Succeeding at your workplace asks you to give your best, even if you think that extroverts are at an advantage.

 The only answer is, “Nothing.”
 Yes, nothing can stop introverts from performing exceptionally at work.

-However, I cannot deny that there are times that extroverts in an organization overshadow the less-spoken employees, leading to better opportunities.
-To find out how to be successful at work and life as an introvert, finding out what halts the possible is important.
+However, I cannot deny that there are times that extroverts in an organization overshadow less-spoken employees, leading to better opportunities.
+To find out how to be successful at work and in life as an introvert, finding out what halts the possible is important.

 Here are a few things that you might need to work on to be a successful introvert at the workplace and in life.

 If we talk about the most prominent differences between extroverts and introverts, confidence takes the lead.

 Introverts are usually shy and are not as confident as extroverts are.
 While many people believe in this notion, it is not entirely true.
 Humans are built in different ways, and not everyone is supposed to be equally confident naturally.

 People with an extrovert nature tend to present themselves better, leaving introverts feeling low about themselves.

 But you need to know that introverts also can be as confident as others, just that it does not come off instantly.